RESILIENCE IS BUILT THROUGH THERAPY: LUBANA

 What would your message to readers be?

-Never give up in life there is always a second chance no matter how hard it is, KEEP pursuing it.
+Never give up – in life, there is always a second chance no matter how hard it is, KEEP pursuing your dreams.

 Where do you see yourself in five years?

-I’d love to get more specialized in this area and pursue a Master’s Degree or complete another professional course acquiring more knowledge in this field.
-Also, I would love to start my studio specializing in sports therapy or any such venture of my own.
+I would love to become more specialised in this area and pursue a master’s degree or complete another professional course to acquire more knowledge in this field.
+I would also love to start a studio specialising in sports therapy or any such venture of my own.